-- Anarchism is a belief that society should exist absent “oppressive” governments, laws, police, or any other authority.
-Anarchist extremists advocate violence in furtherance of sub movements such as anti-racism, anti-capitalism, anti-globalism, and environmental extremism.
+Anarchism is the belief that society should exist absent of “oppressive” governments, laws, police, or any other authority.
+Anarchist extremists advocate violence in furtherance of this idea, typically focusing on sub-movements such as anti-racism, anti-capitalism, anti-globalism, and environmental extremism.

 Threat to New Jersey: Moderate